2015-2016 Club Guide

-- Turn in completed forms, along with all conference and event information to Student Affairs for signature by the Cost Center Administrator.
+- Turn in completed forms, along with all conference and event information to Student Life for signature by the Cost Center Administrator.
 Do not pay registration/conference fees ahead of time.
 Provide all necessary information to register all participants; full name, sessions to attend, dietary restrictions etc. Accounting will register and pay for participants.

 In-State TravelCollege-rented vehicles may only be used for travel if an advisor travels with the club and drives the vehicle.
 Members who take their personal vehicles may be reimbursed per mile.
 To rent a vehicle or to be reimbursed, an advisor should complete a Travel Request and Authorization form.
 The College assumes no liability for students driving their own vehicles.
 College vehicles may only be driven by full-time employees.